-Celebrate Advent at Greenville First
+Celebrate Christmas at Greenville First

 “No more let sins and sorrows grow,

-Nor thorns infest the ground;
+Nor thorns infest the ground.

 He comes to make His blessings flow